Karacapps22/survival-horror-game/README.md

 # survival-horror-game

+Using Unity version 2018.4.27f1

-This being my first time using Unity, I followed a Jimmy Vegas youtube tutorial for this game
+This being my first time using Unity, I followed one of Jimmy Vegas's youtube tutorial for this game